 The perks and benefits keep coming with the Chase Sapphire Preferred® Card.
 There are no foreign transaction fees and it has chip and signature technology, making it an easy and smart choice for international use.

 Other travel benefits include primary CDW on car rentals, up to $10,000 trip cancellation/interruption insurance, travel accident insurance up to $500,000, luggage reimbursement up to $3,000 per passenger, $500 in eligible delayed expenses, and extended warranty on purchases.
-You can see more about these travel benefits here.

 The main benefits here are the primary CDW insurance on car rentals, no foreign transaction fees, and chip and signature technology.
 Hopefully, you would never need to file a claim for the other benefits, but it is good to know they are there!